vimes1984/foundation-angular-admin/README.md

 ### Setup!
-You need to first require adminui in your app like so
+You need to first require adminui in your angular app like so

 ```javascript